json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 }
 ```

 This schema indicates that all of the items should be ordered by their `foo` value.
-Because `orderDirection` is not specified, the direction is assumed to be ascending.
+Because `direction` is not specified, the direction is assumed to be ascending.

 This instance passes because the `foo` values are in an ascending order.